postmanlabs/labs-docs/src/pages/docs/postman/monitors/viewing-monitor-results.md

 #### Filtering by region

 You can filter by [region](/docs/postman/monitors/setting-up-monitor/#adding-regions) to compare how runs within different regions have varied.
 Click to open the drop-down menu **All Regions**, then select a region to view.

+#### Filtering by formula

+You can filter by mathematical formula to view the average, sum, minimum, and maximum response time for each run:

+* **Average**: The average of the total response time across all regions.
+* **Sum**: The sum of the response time across all regions.
+* **Minimum**: The minimum total response time for a run across all regions.
+* **Maximum**: The maximum total response time for a run across all regions.

+Click to open the drop-down menu **Average**, then select an option.
+To view the newly calculated response time value, you can hover over each run individually.

 ### Test results